 The federal government provides various government grants for disabled veterans with PTSD.
 Some non-governmental organizations also stand to help veterans.
 Firstly, what is PTSD?
 So, PTSD stands for post-traumatic stress disorder.
 This is occurring in the entire United States.
 Where military veterans are suffering and at risk.
 According to studies, it found that veterans who served in Iraq and Afghanistan have been diagnosed with PTSD.
-Here, we discuss more PTSD and grants for disabled veterans with PTSD.
+Here, we discuss more about PTSD and grants for disabled veterans with PTSD.

 Benefits Of Grants For Disabled Veterans With PTSD

-- Mostly in many cases, there is an admitted a tiny minority, and PTSD is classified as a service-related disability.
+- Mostly in many cases, there is an admitted tiny minority, and PTSD is classified as a service-related disability.
 Due to this, veterans are qualified for financial compensation.

 - Also, all veterans affairs medical centers are staffed with PTSD professionals.

 - Another benefit is a specialized intensive PTSD program, which offers inpatient treatment.
 Also, they addressed the needs like housing, recreation, and employment.

 - Department of veteran affairs centers is operated by the agency’s readjustment counseling service, which offers treatment outside the veteran affairs medical centers.

 - Often, they are staffed by other veterans.
 And these centers provide an extra layer of confidentiality by not sharing patient information with the rest of the veteran affairs.